FraunhoferISST/DataspaceConnector/docs/pages/communication/v6/ecosystem/identityProvider.md

 2. Enter a request for a DAPS certificate in [this](https://industrialdataspace.jiveon.com/docs/DOC-2002) list.
 The mandatory pieces of information for the certificate include:
-   - Country
+   - Country,
-   - Organization
+   - Organization,
-   - Organizational Unit
+   - Organizational Unit,
-   - Domain
+   - and Domain.

 Afterwards, you will receive the certificate and its corresponding key material bundled as .p12-archive via e-mail.